smartGraphQL/PROgraphQL/README.md

 ## Depth Calculation

-Depth is calculated by how nested the query is for example the following queries are incrementally increasing:
+Depth is calculated by how nested the query is.
+For example the following queries are incrementally increasing:

 ```graphql
 //depth 1